We work with more than 300 partners to bring you better travel deals

 The transitional seasons of autumn and spring are the best times for finding cheap flights to Santiago.
 Given that the city is located in the Southern Hemisphere, spring falls between the months of September and November, while autumn takes place from April until mid-June.
 Visiting Santiago during April can be a great time to take advantage of discounts on Airline tickets, especially if you’re a music lover.
 The incredibly popular music festival, Lollapalooza, takes place over two days during this month.
 Expect to see well known international artists from a variety of music genres, including pop, rock and dance.

-When is the best time to book flights to Santiago?
+When is the best time to book a flight to Santiago?

 The price you pay for your flight to Santiago may vary depending on when you book.
 For the best chance of a lower fare, look to book 60 days in advance of your trip.
 Fares are likely to increase a fortnight or so before your departure date.